google/flutter-desktop-embedding/library/GN.md

 To use the GN build for the depedencies of the example application, when running `make` for the example add `USE_GN=1` to the end of the command.

-The resulting binary will be in `out/example/` rather than `example/linux/out/`.

 #### Windows

 Building the example with GN is not currently supported.
 Follow the [Visual